 FAQ

-Can washing remove PFAS from baby clothes?
+Does washing remove PFAS from new baby clothes?

 Not sure about an ingredient?